HelainSchoonjans/cloudformation-examples/README.md

 4. [A Simple Introduction to AWS CloudFormation Part 4: Change Sets = Dry Run Mode](https://medium.com/boltops/a-simple-introduction-to-cloudformation-part-4-change-sets-dry-run-mode-c14e41dfeab7)

+## Configuration

+### Configuring the aws cli

+First configure your command line interface to amazon with

+    aws configure

+To ensure you have access keys and that a region is specified.

+### Create a key pair

+Create a key pair named 'tutorial' using the [EC2 console](https://eu-central-1.console.aws.amazon.com/ec2/v2/home?region=eu-central-1#KeyPairs:sort=keyName).

 ## Commands from Tutorials

 ### Tutorial 1